johnnycyberseed/pt301sc/README.md

 To get going:

-1. Generate a Story Mapping file.

-   _(This repo is preloaded with the Vintro backlog; if you're using that backlog, you can skip this step.)_

-   If you recently migrated your Shortcut workspace, you can [Generate the Story Mapping File from a migrated Shortcut workspace](#generate-the-story-mapping-file-from-a-migrated-shortcut-workspace), below.

-2. Resolve the Pivotal Tracker domain to your localhost.
+1. Resolve the Pivotal Tracker domain to your localhost.

    ```console
    $ ./scripts/route_pivotaltracker_to_localhost.sh
    ```

-3. Start the app
+2. Start the app

    ```console
    $ ./scripts/start.sh
    ```

-4. In your browser, navigate to a Pivotal Tracker URL (using Google Chrome as an example):
+3. In your browser, navigate to a Pivotal Tracker URL (using Google Chrome as an example):

    1. e.g. https://www.pivotaltracker.com/story/show/188947849